Bob Walker

 From EC2 to Kubernetes: Takeaways from a brownfield migration

 This session will discuss the entire journey of our migration endeavor, from the nine-month conversion phase to the ongoing challenges encountered in the post-migration landscape.
-Topics discussed will be migrating existing customers, mitigating the impacts of noisy neighbors, devising efficient deployment strategies, and fine-tuning resource allocation to align with individual customer usage patterns.
+Topics discussed will be migrating existing customers, cloud infrastructure, creating efficient deployment strategies, and fine-tuning resource allocation to align with individual customer usage patterns.

 Key Takeaways for Attendees: